bad64/AnalogLever-ProMicro/README.md

 # Polar coordinates and you

 The library exposes a set of polar coordinates that are mostly used to compute circular deadzones and analog-to-digital conversions through trigonometry.

+# TODO

+* Solve the snapback issues
+* Port to RP2040